Why choose us?

 need for ongoing care In asylum cases, a psychological evaluation can determine the consistency of psychological symptoms with the client’s history, and educate others about the effects of physical and psychological trauma and abuse, as well as explain behavior that makes the applicant appear not credible.

-• Yes!
+• Yes.
 While research on this subject is relatively new, it has been shown that psychological evaluations can make a positive impact on the outcome of a case.
 In extreme hardship waiver cases, research has found that when an appeal included testimony from a mental health professional, applicants prevailed about half of the time; when such testimony was not included, applicants prevailed in only one out of three cases.

 Testimony from a mental health professional was associated with favorable appeal outcomes, without regard to whether the professional had an ongoing relationship with the client.